-The heat sink's dimensional requirements for M.2 accelerator module are listed as below:
+The heat sink's dimensional requirements for the M.2 accelerator module are listed as below:

-- Norminal height from PCB top surface to heat sink top is 21.4mm, which consists of height of heat sink, TIM (thermal interface material) and SMT components on top side. - Norminal height from PCB bottom surface to bottom case is 2.4mm, which consists of thickness the metal case, TIM and SMT components on bottom side (if any). - To provide easy access to connector side and platform integration, the heat sink base of the module shall be die-cast and follow FB's requirement on latch design. - Norminal width of the integrated heatsink shall be kept at 23.4mm for a M.2 module.
+- Nominal height from PCB top surface to heat sink top is 21.4mm, which consists of height of heat sink, TIM (thermal interface material) and SMT components on top side. - Nominal height from PCB bottom surface to bottom case is 2.4mm, which consists of thickness of the metal case, TIM and SMT components on bottom side (if any). - To provide easy access to connector side and platform integration, the heat sink base of the module shall be die-cast and follow the requirements on the latch design. - Nominal width of the integrated heatsink shall be kept at 23.4mm for a M.2 module.

-The heatsink should follow below tolerance requirements to allow easy installation into the chassis as shown in Fig. 12.
+The heatsink should follow below tolerance requirements to allow for easy installation into the chassis as shown in Fig. 12.